How To Travel More with a full time job: 6 tips to help you feed your travel needs

 Manage Your Time

 Let's start with time.
-Most of us have a full-time job, working from 9 to 6, five days a week all year long except when we use our holiday allowance and when the Friday good feeling kicks in to go on weekends.
+Most of us have a full-time job, working at least 40 hours, five days a week all year long except when we use our holiday allowance and when the Friday good feeling kicks in to go on weekends.

-But then what to you do with your time?
+But then what do you do with your time?

 In Europe, the minimum holiday allowance is about 20 days per year depending on your job and the company you work for.